Miami Burn Injury Lawyer

 Residential fires are a common cause of burn injuries throughout the nation.
 According to the National Fire Protection Association (NFPA), there were more than 350,000 recorded house fires in the U.S. Direct exposure to flame can lead to devastating injuries, such as second and third-degree burn injuries.
 The NFPA reported more than 2,700 fire-related deaths stemming from residential fires in 2016.
 Furthermore, the NFPA reported more than 10,700 injuries related to these fires.
 Residential fires can happen as the result of faulty electrical panels and wiring, gas lines, and other home utilities.
 If you were injured due to another person’s negligence, you could receive compensation for your injuries by filing a lawsuit.

-Filing a Personal Injury Lawsuit for Burn Injuries in Florida
+Filing a Personal Injury Lawsuit for Burn Injuries in Miami

 You may be able to file a lawsuit against the at-fault parties based on “negligence.”
 As the plaintiff, you have the burden of proving the defendant caused your injuries.
 As with most personal injury cases, you will need to show the following: